Avenir Light is a clean and stylish font favored by designers. It's easy on the eyes and a great go to font for titles, paragraphs & more.

 Left to right; President Elaine Matulis, VP Carol Courtney, Director Peggy LaJoie,

-Treasurer Diane Roncaioli, Donna DeSimone and Recording Secretary Carol Welz
+Donna DeSimone and Recording Secretary Carol Welz

 Missing from the picture is VP Cindy McKinnon